MonaSolutions/MonaServer/_sources/api.txt

 		return "newFile"
 	end

 Other parameters are treated as values for replacing templates *<% property %>* in file.
-So in this implementation each *<% name %>* element will be replaced by "robert" :
+So with the script below each *<% name %>* element will be replaced by "robert" :

 .. code-block:: lua